Skyz03/React--Tenzies-game/README.md

-# The Notes App Created using React.
+# The Tenzies App Created using React.

 ## Table of contents